The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 Hunt Out Oxford’s Harry Potter Filming Locations

-Even if you’re a little more lukewarm about Harry Potter (I don’t know – can we even be friends?), visiting the filming locations is still an interesting way of seeing different parts of Oxford you might have found otherwise.
+Even if you’re a little more lukewarm about Harry Potter (we’re not sure – can we even be friends?), visiting the filming locations is still an interesting way of seeing different parts of Oxford you might have found otherwise.

 The atmospheric New College Cloisters are the perfect example – most people have no reason to hunt them out.
-However, when I did (they double up as the spot where Mad Eye Moody turns Draco into a ferret), I found one of Oxford’s hidden treasures and a new favourite spot.
+However, when we did (they double up as the spot where Mad Eye Moody turns Draco into a ferret), we found one of Oxford’s hidden treasures and a new favourite spot.

 Discover Literary Oxford